zb15/NetVizCorpy/README.md

 ## 📦 Installation

-The package is hosted at [https://github.com/zb15/NetVizCorpy](https://github.com/zb15/NetVizCorpy) and can be installed as,
+The package is hosted at [https://github.com/zb15/NetVizCorpy](https://github.com/zb15/NetVizCorpy) and [https://pypi.org/project/NetVizCorpy/](https://pypi.org/project/NetVizCorpy/).
+It can be installed as,

 > `pip install NetVizCorpy`